 A priority for separating parents is making suitable arrangements for the children.
-We can provide early assistance in this area, which may involve referring you to organisations which provide help to separating families.
+We can provide early children and parenting assistance, which may involve referring you to organisations which provide help to separating families.

 “Best Interests of the Child”